President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 • Legal Stay: Spouses of U.S. citizens who qualify for Parole in Place are granted legal permission to stay in the country.
 This legal status is pivotal for ensuring that families can remain together without the threat of separation due to immigration enforcement actions.

-• Work Authorization: Eligible individuals will be able to obtain work authorization, allowing them to seek employment and support their families financially.
+• Work Authorization: Individuals may be able to obtain work authorization after the Parole in Place is approved.
 This authorization is crucial for integrating into the community and contributing economically.

 • Path To Permanent Residency: Parole in Place offers a clearer route to obtaining permanent residency, which can eventually lead to U.S. citizenship.
 This path provides long-term security and stability for immigrant families, enabling them to plan for their future with confidence.